 What do ChemE's do in the field of health & medicine?

-Chemical engineers use their knowledge of physics, math, chemistry, materials & energy balances, thermodynamics, kinetics, and transport phenomena to transform raw materials into useful products.
+Chemical engineers use their expertise on process engineering, reactor design, and systemic interactions to design scalable and affordable solutions to human health problems.
 Their roles typically entail designing new processes, improving existing ones, reducing manufacturing costs and developing new products.

 Innovations made by chemical engineers are reflected in medical advances from devices and imaging to drug delivery and manufacturing.
 Chemical engineers are able to understand the way multi-component processes interact in a complex system across length and time scales, which makes them especially well suited for engineering applications for the human body.
 For example, they may model fluid flows such as blood through the heart to learn how stress on the vessel wall changes; design treatments that can reach a diseased site in the body; or engineer materials that can replicate spatial and temporal properties of a tissue.

 How do I decide between Bioengineering and Chemical Engineering?

 Students interested in bioengineering often find chemical engineering may be a better fit for them!
 WHY?